winitzki/scall/tutorial/programming_dhall.md

 ```
 Here, the `Monoid` typeclass methods are called `empty` and `combine`.

-We see that an evidence value for `Monoid m` needs to contain a value of type `m` and a function of type `m → m → m`.
+We see that an evidence value of type `Monoid m` needs to contain a value of type `m` and a function of type `m → m → m`.
-A Dhall record type containing values of those types could be `{ empty : m, append : m → m → m }`.
+A Dhall record type containing values of those types could be written as `{ empty : m, append : m → m → m }`.
-A value of that type provides evidence that the type `m` has the required methods for a monoid.
+A value of that type provides evidence that the type `m` has the methods required of a monoid.

 To use the typeclass more easily, we define a type constructor `Monoid` such that the above record type is obtained as `Monoid m`:
 ```dhall
 let Monoid = λ(m : Type) → { empty : m, append : m → m → m }
 ```
 With this definition, `Monoid Bool` is the type `{ mempty : Bool, append : Bool → Bool → Bool }`.
-Values of that type are evidence values for a monoid structure in the type `Bool`.
+Values of that type are evidence values for a monoid property in the type `Bool`.

-These evidence values are also called **typeclass instances**.

 Now we can create evidence values for specific types and use them in programs.